mvs-develop/dev.bitshares.works/docs/bts_guide/migration/what-is-new.rst

 * **On-Chain Proposed Transactions**:
   In traditional crypto currencies, a multi-signature transaction has to be transfered to its corresponding signers on separated communication channels (off-chain).
-BitShares 2.0 allows to propose transactions on the chain and have the signers be notified for their required signature automatically.
+DNA 2.0 allows to propose transactions on the chain and have the signers be notified for their required signature automatically.
 No more manual communications are required.

 * **New Full-Node/Client Concept**:
-  We recognize the hassles some people had when synchronizing the BitShares 1.0 blockchain with the heavy-weighted BitShares full client.
+  We recognize the hassles some people had when synchronizing the DNA 1.0 blockchain with the heavy-weighted DNA full client.
 In order to offer more comfort and a faster trading experience, we decided to separated the user-interface from the block syncing core component that connects to the peer-to-peer network.
 Of course, both are open source and a full node can run